Myth Busters: Real facts about sharks

 On the Great Barrier Reef, there are eight different species of sharks, and only two of these have ever been known to attack humans.
 There is an infinitesimally small chance of ever seeing one, let alone it threatening you!

 Fact: Not every shark eats large prey.
 Whitetip, Blacktip and Lemon Sharks, most commonly found on the Great Barrier Reef, survive on small fish no bigger than your hand.
 They’re easy to catch and you’ll often see them hunting in the shallow waters around the reefs where they can be easily cornered.

-Whale Sharks are becoming more common in the Coral Sea, and these huge beasts survive on plankton alone!
+Whale Sharks are becoming more common in the Coral Sea, and while these huge beasts can open their mouths up over 4m wide they survive on plankton alone!